travis-ci/docs-travis-ci-com/blog/_posts/2013-01-25-the-worker-gets-a-revamp.md

   <figcaption>Spend 5 minutes with Sven and this is what happens to you!</figcaption>
 </figure>

-Instead of us running command after command using net-ssh-shell, why not create a shell script which includes all the commands we need to run, upload that to the VM, and then excute it?
+Instead of us running command after command using net-ssh-shell, we now create a shell script which includes all the commands we need to run, upload that to the VM, and then excute it!
+Boom!
 This means we now only need to run one command, capture the output and exit code, and all covered by the standard SSH spec.
 Even better, we now have a script you can run locally on a Linux or Mac machine to replicate exactly what we do!

 Welcome to the new Travis Build, which can be found on the [sf-compile-sh](https://github.com/travis-ci/travis-build/tree/sf-compile-sh) branch (for the meantime).
 You can read about it more [here](https://github.com/travis-ci/travis-build/pull/60), which also includes links to example build scripts we generate.